aws-samples/aws-serverless-cicd-workshop/workshop/content/javascript/canaries/monitor/_index.en.md

 If the template is correct, you will see `template.yaml is a valid SAM Template`.
 If you see an error, then you likely have an indentation issue on the YAML file.
 Double check and make sure it matches the screenshot shown above.

+#### Don't commit and push this just yet.
+In the next section we'll see these changes in action.